kbase/execution_engine2/docs/adrs/002-Retry_endpoint.md

 The current implementation of retry is to run jobs using the `run_job` or `run_job_batch` endpoint.
 This is not adequate due to the following deficiencies:

+For discussion on this ADR, see the following PR https://github.com/kbase/execution_engine2/pull/367

 * Lack of book-keeping for the parent job and the child job relationship:
 * 1) Launching a new job will not update the relationship between those jobs.